aluffyy/Doust/README.md

 Anyone curious about the possibilities of AI-powered content creation.
 Developers interested in integrating Gemini AI models into their Android apps.

+Technologies used in the project:

+**MVVM
+Clean Architecture
+MVI
+Retrofit
+Room
+Dagger-Hilt
+Material3
+Jetpack Compose**

 **Stay tuned:**

 We're constantly adding new features and functionalities to Doust.
 Follow us for exciting updates!